Losant/losant-docs/docs/workflows/data/aws-lambda.md

 ![AWS Lambda Node Credentials](/images/workflows/data/aws-lambda-node-credentials.png "AWS Lambda Node Credentials")

 There are three parts to configuring credentials - the `AWS Access Key ID`, the `AWS Secret Access Key` and the particular AWS region.
 Losant recommends that you create a AWS Key/Secret pair specifically for use for our workflow nodes - one that only has access to your AWS Lambda functions.
 All three fields can take [string templates](/workflows/accessing-payload-data/#string-templates), and so can pull values from the current payload.
+Most users store these values in their [workflow globals](/workflows/overview/#workflow-globals).

 In the example above, the node is configured to pull the AWS Access Key from `globals.awsKey`, the AWS Secret from `globals.awsSecret`, and sets the region to `us-west-2`.

 ![AWS Lambda Node Config](/images/workflows/data/aws-lambda-node-config.png "AWS Lambda Node Config")